-Smoking on NJ beaches will cost you, under this new ban
+Smoking on NJ beaches will cost you up to $1,000: Ban in effect

-TRENTON — Smoking is banned on New Jersey's beaches and boardwalks under a new law in effect this month.
-The statewide law goes into effect during the slower winter season on January 16.
+TRENTON — Smoking is banned on New Jersey's beaches and boardwalks under a new law in effect this year.
+The statewide law goes went effect during the slower winter season on January 16.

 Fines start at $250 for a first offense and go up to $1,000 for a third offense.
 The ban also includes vaping, or the use of e-cigarettes.
 Under the law, municipalities or counties are allowed to create a small smoking area on a beach (not exceeding 15 percent of the total area).

-Back when Murphy signed the law in July, he called it a "tremendous day" for those concerned about the cleanliness of the beaches.
+Back when Murphy signed the law in July of 2018, he called it a "tremendous day" for those concerned about the cleanliness of the beaches.
 The Governor held the ceremony ocean-side in Long Branch, which was among the first in New Jersey to enact a municipal level smoke-free beach policy.

 An annual beach sweep report by Clean Ocean Action shows beachfront litter collected by volunteers in 2017 included more than 29,000 cigarette butts, over 1,150 lighters, nearly 1,900 empty cigarette packs and 7,172 cigar tips.
 At the law signing, Murphy noted that "Cigarette butts threaten marine wildlife as a choking hazard and are capable of leeching deadly toxins."
 A 2018 Beach Sweeps Annual Report will be released in March.